ivipsourcecode/RaP-Net/README.md

 ## 4. Inference

-`extract_features.py` can be used to extract D2 features for a given list of images.
+`extract_features.py` can be used to extract RaP-Net features for a given list of images.
 The output format can be either [`npz`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.savez.html) or `mat`.
 In either case, the feature files encapsulate three arrays:

 > \- `keypoints` [`N x 3`] array containing the positions of keypoints `x, y` and the scales `s`.
 The positions follow the COLMAP format, with the `X` axis pointing to the right and the `Y` axis to the bottom.
 >